JackDoyle-Code/Side-Projects/README.md

 ### SUBs
   1. Dynamic Count SUB - Used to count a range of cells repeatedly, when there are gaps between the next event of values
+  2. Transfer Data SUB - Used to transfer data from one workbook to a new workbook based on a speciic column (excluding empty cells)

 ### Functions
   1. Split String Function - Uses a regular expression to split a string based on a specific character